 How can I apply for this initial selection?

 - Send us 2 or more research concepts (but at least two!).

 - Submitting can only be done through this online form.

 Please note that the number of students accepted in the program is limited.
 Scholarships will be granted only after the completion of the selection procedure, while registration is open to non-scholarship participants.
-In case you wish to join the project even if you don't get the scholarship, we advise to register through the regular procedure as early as possible since non-scholarship slots are usually filled by the end of February/March.
+In case you wish to join the project even if you do not receive a scholarship, we advise to register through the regular procedure as early as possible since non-scholarship slots are usually filled by the end of December.

-Shortly after the deadline (January 25th), our scholarship board will decide on which 15 proposals make it to the next step.
+Shortly after the deadline (January 5th), our scholarship board will decide on which 15 proposals make it to the next step.
 From there on you will be asked to further flesh out the selected proposal, you will get about six weeks to complete this.
-By the end of March 2015 all candidates will be notified wether or not they received a (partial or full) scholarship.
+By mid March 2017 all candidates will be notified wether or not they received a (partial or full) scholarship.

 We strongly recommend to register earlier because slots will be filled up soon.
-If you get a scholarship, you will get it refunded.
+If you get a scholarship eventually, you will get it refunded.